schorsch1976/blogcxx/README.md

 This is my public (but not main repository).
 It is used to publish released versions and for bug/issue tracking.

+## How do i use blogcxx?
+My goal was to remove php from my server.
+I just have a somehow static blog.
+So i used for some time [dokuwiki](https://www.dokuwiki.org/dokuwiki).
+This stores its data in files but still uses php.

+In the [BSDForen.de](https://www.bsdforen.de) i meet CrimsonKing aka tux_ on bitbucket.
+He introduced his [blogcpp](https://www.blogcpp.org).

+I setup my git repository for my blog site that has an post-update hook to run the static blog generator.
+The output outdir of the blog is the DocRoot of the webserver.
+The output gets mailed to me to get feedback.
+When i push data to the repo the post-update hook runs and updates the blog.

+``blogcpp`` seemned perfect for the issue but it was unstable and crashed repeatedly.

 ## Fork
 As blogcpp is licenced under WTFPL2, i fork it and do what the f*ck i want.
 As i rewrote so big chunks, i licence blogcxx